 In order for us to be able to provide you with high-quality services, we need to collect and process information about you.
 We may do so in the following ways:

-If you contact us by using the contact form on our website, you may need to provide us with your name, e-mail address, and the content of your question (request).
-In the follow-up, we may ask for further information necessary for answering your question (e.g. technical details related to your electronic devices).
+If you contact us by using the contact form on our website, you may need to provide us with your name, e-mail address, name of your company and the content of your question (request).
+In the follow-up, we may ask for further information necessary for answering your question.

 When you use our website, we and service providers acting on our behalf automatically record information that your device or browser sends out (hereinafter “the Log Data”).
 The Log Data may include information such as: